Article summary

 - Choosing the right partner to design, build and maintain their solar system.

-Conclusion: 2026 is the inflection point
+Conclusion: 2026 is the inflexion point

 Viewed through a loss-aversion lens, not investing in solar in 2026 is not a neutral decision.
 It is an active choice to:

-- Overpay for electricity
+- Overpay for electricity.

 - Remain exposed to rising electricity costs.

-- Miss record-yield years
+- Miss record-yield years.

-- Purchase the same asset later at a higher price
+- Purchase the same asset later at a higher price.

 For UK businesses, the question is no longer whether solar makes sense, but what waiting will cost.